Common Questions

-Trademark is any mark that makes your brand distinct that helps your audience spot you in the crowded marketplace.
-It can be a logo, or a unique scent (Playdoh smell), or a distinct sound (Netflix TUDUM sound).
+Trademark is any mark that makes your brand distinct and helps your audience spot you in the crowded marketplace.
+It can be a logo, or a unique scent (Playdoh smell), or a distinct sound (Netflix Tudum intro sound).

 I have the domain name.
 Doesn't it mean I have registered my trademark?